marfurt/measurements/ReadMe.md

 ### Measurement

-A `Measurement` object represents a quantity and unit of measure.
+A `Measurement` object represents a measured quantity, using a unit of measure and a value.
 The `Measurement` class provides a programmatic interface to converting measurements into different units, as well as calculating the sum or difference between two measurements.

-`Measurement` objects are initialized with a `Unit` object and double value. `Measurement` objects are immutable, and cannot be changed after being created.
+`Measurement` objects are initialized with a `Unit` object and double value.
+They are immutable and cannot be changed after being created.

 ### Unit

+`Unit` is the abstract superclass of units.
 Each instance of an `Unit` subclass consists of a symbol, which can be used to create string representations of `Measurement` objects.

 ### Dimension

-The `Dimension` subclass is an abstract subclass of `Unit` that represents a dimensional unit of measure, which can be converted into different units of the same type.
+`Dimension` is an abstract subclass of `Unit` that represents unit families or a dimensional unit of measure, which can be converted into different units of the same type.
 Each instance of an `Dimension`  subclass has a converter, which is used to represent the unit in terms of the dimension’s base unit provided by the `baseUnit()` method.

 > Subclassing notes: `Dimension` is intended for subclassing.
 If you need a custom unit type to represent a derived unit, or if you need to represent dimensionless units, subclass `Unit` directly.